ambertrujillo/Colobus_dualRNAseq/README.md

 # Pipeline
-## Align RNAseq Data to Reference Genome
+## Prepare Reference Genome and Colobus Reads for Analysis

 1. Download Reference Genomes and Annotation files from RefSeq assembly in ftp directory
 > Necessary module(s): kent/385